oda-hub/deprecated-renku-aqs/README.md

 ![](readme_imgs/example_show-graph.png)

-The interface provides the user with a number of configurations:
+The interface provides the user with a number of adjustable options:

 * **Change graph layout**: Two possible layouts are at the moment supported
   * _random_: where nodes and edges are displayed in a random fashion over the dedicated frame